Dordt-Statistics-Research/LaByRInth/README.md

 # Usage

-LaByRInth provides the following four functions:
+LaByRInth provides the following functions:
 1. `LabyrinthFilter`
 2. `LabyrinthImputeParents`
 3. `LabyrinthImputeProgeny`
 4. `LabyrinthQualityControl`
 5. `LabyrinthImpute`

 For any imputation, either all of the first four functions should all be used (and in the order listed) or just the fifth function should be used.
 LabyrinthImpute is just a wrapper call to all of the others which is useful if only a single imputation needs to be run.
 If multiple imputations will be run with various parameter configurations, then using each of the first four functions sequentially will be useful as the intermediate files can be saved with more specific names.

 Each function requires an input file and will generate an output file.
 If using the first four functions, each output file should be used as the input file for the next function.
 LabyrinthFilter actually may not be necessary for every dataset (although running it won't hurt).
 The function LabyrinthImputeParents will check that the VCF file has only biallelic sites, and if any non-biallelic sites are detected, it will exit with a message stating that LabyrinthFilter must be run.
 LabyrinthImputeParents will impute the parents of the dataset so that the imputation of the progeny (offspring) will be more accurate.
 This is typically the most time consuming step of the process.
 The result file will contain all information about the population that is necessary for LabyrinthImputeProgeny.
 LabyrinthImputeProgeny will use this file and generate a VCF file with all members of the population (parents and progeny) imputed at every site.
 However, because every site is imputed, there may be some that are of low quality, so LabyrinthQualityControl should be used to remove any calls with low expected quality (the expected quality information is obtained from the forward-backward algorithm).